pivotal-cf/docs-pks/console-windows-workers.hbs.md

 1. Click **Import Stemcell** and navigate to the location on your local machine where you saved the stemcell `.tgz` file in [Step 1](#create-windows-stemcell) above.
 1. Click **Save**.

-## <a id='reconfigure-deployment'></a>Step 3: Reconfigure Your Tanzu Kubernetes Grid Integrated Edition Deployment to Use the Stemcell
+## <a id='reconfigure-deployment'></a>Step 3: Reconfigure Your {{  vars.product }} Deployment to Use the Stemcell

-After you have created a Windows stemcell and used Operations Manager to install it in BOSH Director for vSphere, you must redeploy your Tanzu Kubernetes Grid Integrated Edition with the Windows stemcell installed.
+After you have created a Windows stemcell and used Operations Manager to install it in BOSH Director for vSphere, you must redeploy your {{  vars.product }} with the Windows stemcell installed.

-1. In Tanzu Kubernetes Grid Integrated Edition Management Console, expand **Configuration** and select **TKGI Configuration**.
+1. In {{  vars.product }} Management Console, expand **Configuration** and select **TKGI Configuration**.
-1. If you did not already create a plan that uses Windows worker nodes, or if you have upgraded this Tanzu Kubernetes Grid Integrated Edition instance from a version that did not support Windows worker nodes, expand the **Plans** section and create or reconfigure a plan that uses Windows worker nodes.
+1. If you did not already create a plan that uses Windows worker nodes, or if you have upgraded this {{  vars.product }} instance from a version that did not support Windows worker nodes, expand the **Plans** section and create or reconfigure a plan that uses Windows worker nodes.
 1. If necessary, reconfigure any other options that show a red status bar or that you want to change.
 1. Click **Generate Configuration** to view the generated YAML file.
-1. Click **Apply Configuration** to redeploy this Tanzu Kubernetes Grid Integrated Edition instance.
+1. Click **Apply Configuration** to redeploy this {{  vars.product }} instance.
 1. After the deployment finishes, verify that the Windows Stemcell Status is **INSTALLED** on the **TKG Integrated Edition** view.

 You can now deploy Kubernetes clusters in plans that implement Windows worker nodes.